harta55/EnTAP/docs/source/basic_usage.rst

 If you experience any trouble in downloading the databases indexed for EnTAP (taxonomy and gene ontology), you can use the databases contained in the repo download, databases.tar.gz.
 Just be sure to set the configuration file to these database paths (as these are the binaries)!

 EnTAP will always check the databases specified in the configuration file first.
 Otherwise, EnTAP will check a different location for the databases during Configuration.
-This location will be either the path specified by - -database-out or, if not selected, the current working directory.
+This location will be either the path specified by - -out-dir or, if not selected, the current working directory.
 The final databases will also be sent there!
-As a result, the **- -database-out flag is recommended for Configuration.**
+As a result, the **- -out-dir flag is recommended for Configuration.**

 Flags:
 ^^^^^^^^^^^^^^^^^^^^^